psNSXT/psNSXT/Tests/README.md

 ## Executing Individual Tests

 Tests are broken up according to functional area.
-If you are working on Vlan functionality for instance, its possible to just run Connection related tests.
+If you are working on Connection functionality for instance, its possible to just run Connection related tests.

 Example: